 CS 444.
 Big Data Systems.
 3 credits, 3 contact hours (3;0;0).

-Prerequisites: CS 288 and CS 301 with a grade C or better.
+Prerequisites: CS 288 and (CS 301 or DS 340), all with with a grade of C or better.
 This course provides a broad coverage of topics on big data generation, transfer, storage, management, computing, and analytics with focus on state-of-the-art technologies and tools used in big data systems such as Hadoop.
 Real-life big-data applications and workflows in various domains are introduced as use cases to illustrate the development and execution of emerging big data-oriented solutions using HDFS, HBase, MapReduce/Spark, etc. deployed in cloud-based cluster environments.

 CS 450.
 Data Visualization.
 3 credits, 3 contact hours (3;0;0).